 - Be cautious when clicking on links from people you don't know.

 - Campus Inclusion Team (CIT): The Campus Inclusion Team (CIT) provides support and resources to any student with a concern about diversity, equity, and inclusion.

 - Office of Institutional Equity - Equity Investigations Unit: For reporting discrimination or harassment based on age, race, religion, disability, gender, national origin, sexual orientation, veteran status, or other aspects of personal identity

 - Hawk Alert & Code Blue Phones: An online emergency notification system and emergency telephones placed across campus.

 - Hawk Watch powered by Rave Guardian: Hawk Watch allows users to invite friends, family, or UI Department of Public Safety to act as a virtual safety escort, or “guardian,” when they travel from one location to another.

 - Office of the Dean of Students: The Office of the Dean of Students supports student success through education, advocacy, and collaboration.

-- Office of the Sexual Misconduct Response Coordinator (OSMRC): OSMRC provides information about reporting options, resources, and referrals in cases of sexual assault, sexual harassment, stalking, and domestic violence.
+- Office of Institutional Equity - Title IX and Gender Equity Unit: The Title IX and Gender Equity Unit provides information about reporting options, resources, and referrals in cases of sexual assault, sexual harassment, stalking, and domestic violence.

 - Rape Victim Advocacy Program (RVAP): RVAP provides free, confidential services for all affected by sexual violence.